An Honest Life

 An Honest Life (Ett ärligt liv) is a 2025 Swedish drama-thriller film directed by Mikael Marcimain and written by Linn Gottfridsson.
-It is based on Joakim Zander's novel of the same name.
-The film stars Simon Lööf, Nora Rios, and Peter Andersson.
+Based on Joakim Zander's novel of the same name, the film follows a cynical law student (Simon Lööf) as he falls in love with a young radical (Nora Rios) led by an anti-establishment retired professor (Peter Andersson).
 An Honest Life premiered on Netflix on 31 July 2025.
+The film received mixed reviews; although the thematic messaging and writing received criticism, the performance of the three lead actors was praised.

 Plot

 In a flash-forward, Simon views expensive watches at a Danish boutique with Max.
 A customer nearby collapses, causing a commotion which draws away the attendant.
 A phone on the counter rings, and a voice tells Simon to steal the watches as his test.

 Simon arrives at Lund University with plans of studying law.
 He happens upon a robbery, and is beaten by a police officer who thinks he is involved.
 One of the masked robbers knocks out the police officer and leaves without further explanation.
 Simon has rented a room in an expensive apartment, and wants to fit in with his upper-class roommates.
 At the library, he recognizes the girl who was involved in the robbery.
 He happens upon her in the rain by chance, and comes to know her as Max.
 His roommates invite him to a formal dinner, but treat him like a waiter and have him clean up afterwards.

 Max picks him up in a van and takes him to the seaside, where they go cliff jumping.
 Simon is seriously hurt.
 Max's sister Dinah examines him and offers him some pain relievers.
 Together they drive to Grey Gardens, a cottage owned by Charles, a retired professor who acts as a leader of an anti-establishment student group.
 Charles advocates for radical honesty, and believes one's actions and opinions should be the same.
 Max tells him he fits in with the group and kisses him.